A digital library for rare works and forgotten authors of Silver Age Spain

-What are your ambitions for Mnemosyne in the future?
+What are your ambitions for Mnemosine in the future?

 Is there anything else you would like to share with our community about your project?

 Yes.
-We have an extensive bibliography on Mnemosine/Mnemosyne available which I kindly invite everyone to explore.
-Also, we recently published a Wikipedia entry on our project which provides ample information on Mnemosine/Mnemosyne besides our project website which presents our research results.
+We have an extensive bibliography on Mnemosine available which I kindly invite everyone to explore.
+Also, we recently published a Wikipedia entry on our project which provides ample information on Mnemosine besides our project website which presents our research results.

-Thank you Maria Dolores for this insightful interview on your project Mnemosyne, a Digital Library for Odd and Forgotten Literary Texts (1868-1939).
+Thank you Maria Dolores for this insightful interview on your project Mnemosine, a Digital Library for Odd and Forgotten Literary Texts (1868-1939).